 This particular image was taken at a destination wedding in Lake Lure, North Carolina.
 It is one of the photos we are most proud of having taken in our careers.
 Not just because it gives us pride as photographers to have captured such unfettered emotion, but also because we were able to give the bride a permanent reminder of what was a very special moment for her.

 Her husband is a former U.S. soldier who lost his legs while serving in Afghanistan.
 As a result, theirs was a wedding day full of emotional moments, from the bond that the groom shared with his former comrades-in-arms to his determination to stand at the altar on his prosthetic legs.
 Arguably the most moving moment of the day, however, came during the reception, when an elderly veteran presented two very special gifts to the groom.
 The first was a painting of an eagle in front of the American flag done by Gil Cornett, a former member of the U.S. Air Force, who gave it as a gift to more than 7000 of his fellow veterans in his lifetime.

 The second was laden with even more significance for the groom.
 It was an American flag that, like the groom, had been damaged in the course of its lifetime representing its country.
 The retired soldier explained that even though the flag and its recipient had been injured, they still mattered in the hearts of those whom they had served.

-As this scene was unfolding, my husband Pete was standing to the side of the table the bride and groom were sitting at and capturing the older gentleman handing the gifts to the groom.
-He took those shots with a wider-angle lens to get everything in the frame and to make sure that we documented this moment properly.
-Having him do this allowed me to stand directly facing the bride so that I could better capture her unguarded reaction as it unfolded.
+As this scene was unfolding, one of us was standing to the side of the table the bride and groom were sitting at and capturing the older gentleman handing the gifts to the groom.
+We took those shots with a wider-angle lens to get everything in the frame and to make sure that we documented this moment properly.
+That allowed the other one of us to stand directly facing the bride so that we could better capture her unguarded reaction as it unfolded.